AnnafCouto/PipMet/README.md

 )
 ```

-Set ‘pictures = TRUE’ to generate pictures along the code.
+Set ‘pictures = TRUE’ to generate pictures throughout the code.

 For more information, see the package
 [vignette](vignettes/workData.Rmd).